stapusoa/tapt-monorepo/README.md

-# Koya - MonoRepo Full Stack
+# Portfolio - MonoRepo Full Stack

-This is the Koya monorepo, which contains the full stack of our application:
+This is the Tapt Designs Portfolio monorepo, which contains the full stack of our application:
 • Frontend (web) → React + Vite + Tailwind (deployed on Vercel)
 • Backend (apps/backend) → Node/Express API (deployed on Render or Vercel)
 • CMS (apps/cms) → Sanity.io studio (deployed on Sanity)